kennethober/helpers/README.md

 ### partialOb

-Like partial(), but partially apply a function with a the properties of a single options-object.
+Like partial(), but partially apply a function with the properties of a single options-object.

 #### Parameters